eostitan/eosio-chronicle-indexer-template/README.md

 ## EOSIO Chronicle Indexer

 Employs the open source [EOS Chronicle project](https://github.com/EOSChronicleProject/eos-chronicle) to monitor action traces on EOSIO blockchains, and react with database indexing or other triggered effects.
-This acts as a template for more custmised software.
+This acts as a template for customised software.

 ### To Run